North Korea – DPRK Tour

 Our tour information for travel to the DPRK is quite extensive, and you may wish to print it.
 Unfortunately we are unable to take journalists on this tour.

-How to make your booking.
+How to make your North Korea Tour booking

 To reserve a place on a tour please complete the booking form and send it to Political Tours Ltd together with your non-refundable deposit of 15% of the total holiday cost or £250 per person (whichever is the greater) made payable to Political Tours Limited.